A Detailed Guide To The McKinsey Problem Solving Game

 Because of this, candidates were able to prepare for the tests.
 They would gather advice from candidates who had already completed the test and practice similar standardized aptitude tests.

-The issue for McKinsey was that they couldn’t differentiate a candidate’s preparation from their underlying skill.
+The issue for McKinsey was that they couldn’t differentiate a candidate’s preparation from their underlying skill, so they introduced the problem solving games.

 What does the game evaluate?